Add a project manually

 Drawing log records are created for each file uploaded in the previous step.

-1. Modify the Drawing # and Drawing Title as needed.
+1. Update the Drawing #, Drawing Title, or both as needed.

 2. Optionally, select the drawing Discipline for each record.